Threqt1/Gate/README.md

 </p>

 <p align="center">
-A bot made for the Game's discord server using discord.js
+A bot made for the Games discord server using discord.js
 </p>

 <hr>